pterodactyl/panel/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, you can :
+To report a security vulnerability, you can contact Dane by :
-- Contact dane at dane@daneeveritt.com
+- Emailing him at dane@daneeveritt.com
-- Contact him on Discord (Tactical Fish#8008)
+- Sending him a message on Discord (Tactical Fish#8008)